Warriors Three: Publication history

 Hogun based on actor Charles Bronson, and Volstagg being modeled after Shakespeare's Falstaff.

 The Warriors Three were the stars in issue #30 of the tryout series Marvel Spotlight.
 Though it did not result in the characters getting their own series, the comedy-oriented issue became a fan favorite and has been cited by writer Len Wein as one of his favorite stories: "It was just such a joy to write, and the late, great John Buscema's artwork didn't exactly hurt it no-how."

-In late 2010 (with cover dates January–April 2011), the Warriors Three finally got their own four-issue mini-series, written by Bill Willingham and illustrated by Neil Edwards.
+In late 2010 (with cover dates January–April 2011), the Warriors Three got their own four-issue mini-series, written by Bill Willingham and illustrated by Neil Edwards.